ipfs-inactive/blog/content/post/087-js-ipfs-0.42.md

 $ npm install ipfs-http-client@next
 ```

-This will download and install a version of `js-ipfs` and/or `ipfs-http-client` created from the last successful [build](https://travis-ci.com/github/ipfs/js-ipfs/branches) of master with no GitHub URLs in the production dependency tree.
+This will download and install a version of `js-ipfs` and/or `js-ipfs-http-client` created from the last successful [build](https://travis-ci.com/github/ipfs/js-ipfs/branches) of master with no GitHub URLs in the production dependency tree.

 ## 🛳️ Updated Docker containers